Manuscript wishlist

 YA and MG - Contemporary

--Novels-in-verse (NOTHING BURNS AS BRIGHT AS YOU by Ashley Woodfolk, THE TRUTH PROJECT by Dante Medema, THE POET X by Elizabeth Acevedo)
+-Novels-in-verse (NOTHING BURNS AS BRIGHT AS YOU by Ashley Woodfolk, THE TRUTH PROJECT by Dante Medema, THE POET X by Elizabeth Acevedo, TRUTH IS by Hannah V. Sawyerr, LOUDER THAN HUNGER by Jon Schu)

 -I also love seeing moments of profound joy, celebration, or triumph alongside the grit, especially for marginalized characters!

--Slice-of-life and coming-of-age (THE UNBEATABLE LILY HONG by Diana Ma—another favorite!)
+-Slice-of-life and coming-of-age (THE UNBEATABLE LILY HONG and RAINBOW FAIR by Diana Ma—more favorites!)

--Endings: I do like happy or hopeful endings, but I’m good with bittersweet or downright sad endings, too.
+-Endings: I do like happy or hopeful endings, but I’m good with bittersweet or downright sad endings, too (though the latter is likely to elicit some wailing on my part).

 -Protagonist ages: 12 and upward (love college-aged protagonists, too!).
 Note that in the MG space, I’m the best fit for upper middle grade—I very occasionally find myself falling for a story about an 11-year-old protagonist, but most books I’ve seriously considered representing in this space have been older.
 I’m a lot more open to different ages in YA!